compujuckel/assettoserver-docs/README.md

 ### Build

 ```
-$ npx docusaurus build
+$ npm run docusaurus build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-You can also serve it locally using `npx docusaurus serve`.
+You can also serve it locally using `npm run docusaurus serve`.